 - Sound technical knowledge and the ability to adapt it

-- The ability to apply legal concepts
+- The ability to learn and apply legal concepts

 - Highly developed research, analytical and conceptual thinking